doublesecretagency/craft-googlemaps/docs/geocoding/parameters.md

 # Geocoding Parameters

-When generating a [Lookup Model](/models/lookup-model/), you only need to pass in a single parameter.
-However, that parameter can either be _string_ or an _array_, depending on whether or not you need granular control over the API call.
+When creating a [Lookup Model](/models/lookup-model/), you only need to pass in a single parameter.
+You may specify either a _string_ or an _array_, depending on whether or not you need granular control over the API call.

 ## Using a simple string

-This is the simplest, and most straightforward approach.
-The specified string will be sent to the Google API as the `address` parameter, with no other requirements.
+This is the simplest and most straightforward approach.
+The specified string will be passed directly to the Google API as the `address` parameter with no other parameters specified.

-For the vast majority of cases, you won't need to pass in anything more complex than a simple target string.
+For the vast majority of cases, a simple target string is all you need...

 :::code
 ```twig